Colin Gardner (academic)

-Colin Gardner is a British film and media studies theorist living in Santa Barbara, California.
+Colin Gardner is a British film and media studies theorist living in Shaker Heights, Ohio.

-Working at the intersection of film-philosophy, Deleuze and Guattari studies and interdisciplinary media theory, Gardner received his B.A. and M.A. in History from St. John's College, Cambridge and Ph.D. in Cinema Studies at UCLA before becoming Professor of Critical Theory and Integrative Studies at the University of California, Santa Barbara, where he teaches in the Departments of Art, Film & Media Studies, Comparative Literature, and the History of Art and Architecture.
-Most recently Dr. Gardner has expanded his research into the area of Media Geography (he is currently adjunct faculty in Geography at San Diego State University).
-He also taught a course on transversality and popular media for the College of Creative Studies in Fall 2013.
+Working at the intersection of film-philosophy, Deleuze and Guattari studies and interdisciplinary media theory, Gardner received his B.A. and M.A. in History from St. John's College, Cambridge, and Ph.D. in Cinema Studies at UCLA before becoming Professor of Critical Theory and Integrative Studies at the University of California, Santa Barbara, where he taught in the Departments of Art, Film & Media Studies, Comparative Literature, the History of Art and Architecture and the Comparative Literature program before his retirement as a Distinguished Professor in July 2023.

+He has also expanded his research into the area of Media Geography, working in close collaboration with James Craine (Cal State Northridge).
+Their most recent essay is "Towards a Deterritorialized Nomadism: The Traversal Role of Children in Abbas Kiarostami's Where Is the Friend's House?
+(1987) and Life and Nothing More...
+(1992)," published in Film Landscapes of Global Youth: Imagining Young Lives, edited by Stuart C. Aitken & Jacob Rowlett (Routledge, 2024).
+Dr. Gardner is also on the editorial boards of two journals: Criticism (Wayne State University) and the Journal of Ecohumanism (London).